Expose Yourself to Art: Poster

-mayor of Portland, Oregon, Bud Clark was pictured in the poster flashing Kvinneakt.
+Bud Clark, who later became mayor of Portland, Oregon, was pictured in the poster flashing Kvinneakt.

 The "Expose Yourself to Art" poster showed Bud Clark apparently flashing an artwork, titled Kvinneakt, Norman J. Taylor's bronze sculpture of a nude woman.
 Clark appeared to be wearing only a raincoat, but it was later revealed that he was wearing shorts and a T-shirt under his raincoat.

 The photo was taken by Mike Ryerson in 1978, then a staff member of The Northwest Neighbor.
 Ryerson and Clark originally intended to create a poster for the Venereal Disease Action Council until a reader submitted the caption "expose yourself to art".
 With $500, Ryerson printed 800 posters, which he sold for one dollar each from a booth at Waterfront Park.
 By 1984, the year Clark was elected mayor, Ryerson had sold more than 250,000 posters, with profits supporting The Northwest Neighbor.

 Ryerson later sold rights to the poster to Mike Beard, owner of Errol Graphics.
 In 2010, Clark sold the coat he wore in the poster, among other household items, by secret bid.
 It was announced at Clark's memorial service on May 15, 2022 that Thomas Lauderdale, of Pink Martini, was the owner of the coat and that he was donating it to a new permanent exhibit of Portland History at the Oregon Historical Society museum.
 Lauderdale displayed the coat ceremoniously on stage.